-In case the Brussels Arrest Convention 1952 applies, the ship can only be arrested for maritime claims as defined in article 1 of the convention.
-If Dutch law applies and not the Brussels Convention, the ship can be arrested for any type of claim.
+If the Brussels Arrest Convention 1952 is applicable, said ship can only be arrested for maritime claims as defined in article 1 of the convention.

+If Dutch law applies, and not the Brussels Convention, the ship can be arrested for any type of claim.